WGME-TV: Sinclair ownership

 Motivated by the impending expiration of the family trust that owned the company and a seller's market for broadcasting properties, Guy Gannett Communications put itself up for sale in 1998, ending 110 years of its history as a publisher.
-The Seattle Times Company acquired Guy Gannett's newspapers, while the firm's television stations were purchased by Baltimore-based Sinclair Broadcast Group for $310 million, a handsome return on family patriarch Guy Gannett's original investment in WGAN radio 60 years earlier.
+The Seattle Times Company acquired Guy Gannett's newspapers, while the firm's television stations were purchased by Baltimore-based Sinclair Broadcast Group for $310 million.
+WGME-TV had been the last major station in Portland to be locally owned.
 The Guy Gannett purchase gave Sinclair diversification into affiliates of the Big Three networks and beyond a portfolio heavy with Fox, WB, and UPN stations.
+The transaction closed on April 30, 1999.
+One of the first moves made under Sinclair was the cancellation of weekend morning and noon newscasts in order to focus resources on weekday news programs with more viewers.
+By 2011, WGME was still in second place to WCSH in the evening news ratings, especially at 6 p.m., where channel 6 had more than twice as many viewers.